Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

 - Animal Welfare

-I have worked as a Wildlife Veterinary Nurse at the RSPCA.
-I am also a qualified Personal Trainer and teach Indoor Cycling (Spin).
+Laura has worked as a Wildlife Veterinary Nurse at the RSPCA.
+She is also a qualified Personal Trainer and teach Indoor Cycling (Spin).

 Lecturer and Course Manager

-Olly gained a BSc (Hons) in Zoology with Evolutionary Psychology at the University of Liverpool.
-Following this, Olly has 11 years of experience of exotic animal husbandry at Knowsley Safari working with large carnivores and ungulates.
-During this time Olly gained his Advanced National Certificate in the Management of Zoo Animals and following this, his MSc in Conservation Biology from Manchester Metropolitan University.
-He completed his MSc research project on livestock predation in the Waterberg region of South Africa through carnivore faecal diet analysis in support of the Endangered Wildlife Trust.
+Olly holdsgained a BSc (Hons) in Zoology with Evolutionary Psychology at the University of Liverpool.
+Following this, Olly has 11 years of experience of zookeeping at Knowsley Safari working with large carnivores and ungulates.
+Olly holds an MSc in Conservation Biology from Manchester Metropolitan University, completing his MSc research project on faecal detection of livestock predation in South African carnivores.
 Olly also spent 3 years as a Research and Conservation Team member at Knowsley Safari.